ellynah/practice/README.md

 # Practice

-## 1. Write a script that will get files from 10 to 100 kB and will sort them by size in ascending order.
+## 1. A script that will get files from 10 to 100 kB and will sort them by size in ascending order.

 ```